bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Emerging from the trees

-After climbing out of the gully we're ready to slog the summit (centre)
+After climbing out of the gully, it's a slog to the summit (centre)

 which looks awfully gentle!